Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Conclusions

 \section{Conclusions}

 In conclusion, we present an aeroacoustic shape optimization framework using the MADS optimization algorithm in conjunction with high-order FR spatial discretization and LES.
-Our framework effectively reduces SPL at a near-field observer.
-Importantly, this research eliminates the runtime dependency on the number of design parameters.
-Through parallel implementation, we maintain a consistent runtime for each optimization iteration, equivalent to a single CFD simulation, provided adequate computational resources.
+Our framework effectively reduces OASPL at a near-field observer.
+A key contribution of this work is the elimination of runtime dependency on the number of design parameters through parallel implementation.
 This addresses a key challenge in gradient-free optimization techniques, enhancing the robustness and computational efficiency of our framework.
 These findings hold significant importance for aeroacoustic shape optimization, with potential applications in the aerospace industry where noise reduction is of paramount importance.

+It is important to acknowledge that the current study considers a maximum of four design parameters in the airfoil case.
+While the framework demonstrates consistent runtime for each optimization iteration, equivalent to a single CFD simulation with sufficient computational resources, the scalability of this approach to hundreds or thousands of parameters requires further exploration.
+It should also be noted that the computational cost of adjoint-based optimization methods is inherently independent of the number of design parameters, making them an attractive option for high-dimensional problems.
+However, adjoint methods are known to exhibit instability when applied to LES \cite{blonigan2017toward}, limiting their applicability in such contexts.
+While the proposed framework does not achieve a computational cost that is entirely independent of the number of design parameters, it does facilitate optimization in constant time, assuming adequate parallel resources are available.

 The feasibility of the proposed aeroacoustic shape optimization framework can be assessed through testing at higher Reynolds numbers and addressing industry-relevant problems.
 Additionally, exploring the integration of a far-field acoustic solver into the framework is a promising avenue, potentially broadening its capability to address a more extensive range of aeroacoustic challenges.
+Furthermore, future work can focus on integrated sound pressure levels across observer surfaces rather than discrete points, aligning the framework more closely with practical applications.
 This research suggests the potential for more efficient aeroacoustic shape optimization methods, with notable implications for quieter and more efficient aerodynamic designs.
+Moreover, incorporating design limits for optimization constraints, such as structural failure and flutter phenomenon in airfoil optimization, presents a crucial consideration for enhancing the robustness and applicability of the framework in real-world engineering scenarios.